 The Ghost Army was a tactical deception unit in WWII.
 It contained 1,100-man unit whose purpose was the impersonate other U.S. Army units to deceive the enemy.
 Their recruits were from art schools, advertising agencies and other creative minds.
 They used inflatable tanks, sound trucks, fake radio transports and pretence to trick the enemy into believing they were facing a large division while real divisions moved into position.

-The Battle of Blair Mountain was an armed conflict between 10,000 armed coal miners and 3000 lawmen and strikebreakers in West Virginia when the miners tried to unionise.
+The Battle of Blair Mountain was an armed conflict between 10,000 armed coal miners and 3000 lawmen and strikebreakers in West Virginia following an attempt by the miners to unionize.
 The battle ended after nearly 1 million rounds were fired!
 During the battle, private planes were hired to drop homemade bombs as well as surplus WWI gas and explosive bombs!
-One (pictured) was used in a treason trial held months later.

 Male university students in North Korea are required to have the same haircut as their leader Kim Jung-un.
 Otherwise, men can choose between 10 haircuts while women have 18 options.